 Miami Premises Liability Attorney

+If you or a loved one have been injured on another’s property, you may be entitled to bring a claim for damages with the help of our Miami premises liability lawyer.
 The property owner of any establishment, whether it be a residential house, or a corporate business, is always liable for injuries or accidents which occur on the premises.
 Property owners have a very high standard of care to protect their visitors from unforeseen and hidden dangers, and must be able to predict what accidents may occur to their guests.
-If you or a loved one have been injured on another’s property, you may be entitled to bring a claim for damages.

 The earliest forms of tort law (now personal injury law) emerged several years ago in England, along with the development of negligence and so-called strict negligence.
 The early forms of tort law evolved throughout American courts to develop into premises liability and the obligation of property owners to take steps to protect their visitors.